 Quantum Key Distribution

-Quantum key distribution is a technique used in the context of quantum cryptography in order to generate a perfectly random key which is shared by a sender and a recipient while making sure that nobody else has a chance to learn about the key, e.g. by intercepting the communication channel used during the process.
+Quantum key distribution is a technique used in the context of quantum cryptography in order to generate a perfectly random key (a bit sequence) which is shared by a sender and a recipient while making sure that nobody else has a chance to learn about the key, e.g. by intercepting the communication channel used during the process.
 Basic principles of quantum mechanics are exploited to ensure that.
 Only if quantum mechanics were to turn out to be a flawed theory (for which there is no reasonable evidence after decades of intense research), it might be possible to break the security of such a communication system.

 The best known and popular scheme of quantum key distribution is based on the Bennet–Brassard protocol (in short: BB84), which was invented in 1984 .
 It relies on the no-cloning theorem [3, 4] for non-orthogonal quantum states.
 For example, it can be implemented using polarization states of single photons.
-Briefly, the Bennet–Brassard protocol works as follows:
+Essentially, the Bennet–Brassard protocol works as follows:

 - The sender (usually called Alice) sends out a sequence of single photons.
 For each photon, it randomly chooses one of two possible base states, with one of them having the possible polarization directions up/down and left/right, and the other one polarization directions which are tilted by 45°.
 In each case, the actual polarization direction is also randomly chosen.